NatronGitHub/openfx-misc/README.md

 ### Image

 * CheckerBoardOFX: Generator for an image with a checkerboard color
+* ColorWheelOFX: Generator for an image with a color wheel
 * ConstantOFX: Generator for an image with a uniform color
 * SolidOFX: Generator for an image with a uniform opaque color